Introduction

 3. The Multi-Channel, Multi-Touch Engagement Model

-McKinsey reveals that companies that provide the best omnichannel experience are improving their market share by at least 10% annually.
+McKinsey reports that companies delivering strong omnichannel experiences are growing market share by at least 10% annually.

 Best Practice: Build a Multi-Channel Approach